 Snip & Sketch is a great tool for screen captures on Windows.
 If you have it enabled, you’ll have the option to quickly annotate and share your screenshots via social media or email.

 One of the primary tools for this is Snip & Sketch, which you can access via the search bar (just like Cortana).
 You can also see a Screen Sketch icon in your notification tray.
 Snip & Sketch is currently only available for the Mac, but you can still capture screenshots with the old Snipping Tool on Windows 10, 8.1, 7, and Vista.

 The Game Bar lets you take screenshots while you’re playing games.
-To open the Game Bar, press Windows key + G on your keyboard.
+To open the Game Bar, press the Windows key + G on your keyboard.
 Then, click the camera icon to capture a full-screen screenshot.
 Options for screenshots include audio recording (with a microphone icon) and capturing the game in progress (with a timer clock icon.)
-Screenshots are saved automatically as PNG files to the Videos > Captures folder, which you’ll find through the Game Bar or by clicking “Show all captures” under the Camera icon.
+Screenshots tools are saved automatically as PNG files to the Videos > Captures folder, which you’ll find through the Game Bar or by clicking “Show all captures” under the Camera icon.